tamgram/tamgram/doc/src/005_processes.md

 a series of statements programming, `A` is first run then `B` is run.
-Underneath,Tamgram does this by inserting the state facts when appropriate (same as a manual encoding).
+Underneath,Tamgram does this by inserting the state facts when appropriate (similar to a manual encoding).

 Following example "chains" two rules together, with a key generated in step 1 stored